Chris Bassitt pitches 6 shutout innings as Mets blank Cardinals - NewsBreak

 The Cardinals lost their third straight game.
 They have scored just 14 runs in their last seven games.

 Cardinals starting pitcher Jordan Hicks was hit in his right wrist by Dominic Smith’s liner in the second inning.
-He stayed in the game, but exited with nobody out in the third inning due to his contusion.
+He stayed in the game but then left with nobody out in the third inning due to his contusion.

 Hicks (1-2) allowed two runs on two hits and two walks in his two-plus innings.